Robast-GmbH/KiCad_Library/README.md

 # KiCad_Library
 This repository contains our KiCad symbol librariy with atomic parts.
-# KiCad_Library
-This repository contains our KiCad symbol librariy with atomic parts.
 It is inspired by: [kicad-library](https://github.com/OpenCleanEnergy/kicad-library)

 ## Add KiCad Symbols